Political families of Haryana: Characteristics of political dynasties: ideology-less self-serving hegemony of caste and region based dynasties

 The political dynasties of Haryana are not driven by the ideology, but by the goal of holding the power and keeping the rivals out.
 Dynastic politicians have unfair advantage from the start of their political career.
 The dynastic political clans of Haryana are often criticised for the infamous self-serving politics of the Aaya Ram Gaya Ram turncoats who notoriously engage in the frequent party switching, political horse trading, unholy political alliances, political corruption, political cronyism, nepotistic-dynastic rule which serves their own clan more than it serves their voters and people of Haryana they ought to serve.

 Dynasties in Congress and BJP

-Though dynasties exist across the left–right political spectrum of political continuum, the self-professed centrist Congress and regional parties are more dynastic than the right-wing BJP or the left-wing communists.
+Though dynasties exist across the left–right political spectrum of political continuum, the self-professed centrist Congress and regional parties use to be more dynastic than the right-wing BJP or the left-wing communists, but that distinction is fast fading as BJP also has large number of homegrown dynasts as well has inducted large number of opportunistic party-hopper dynasts from other parties.

 In 2019 Lok Sabha elections, there were at least 8 dynasts grandchildren, great-grandsons and sons of ex-CMs of Haryana, all of them were the usual suspects, i.e. Lal trio clans, Hooda-Birender clan and Rao-Yadav clan.
 Of total 10 seats from Haryana, the highest number of dynasts candidates were from Congress 9 (2 from Hooda clan, Shruti Chaudhary from Bansi Lal clan, Bhavya Bishnoi from Bhajan Lal clan, Kumari Selja, Kuldeep Sharma, Tanwar), followed by 2 from Devi Lal clan (Digvijay and Arjun Chautala), and 2 from BJP (Bijender Singh and Rao Inderjit).
 The BJP won all the 10 seats in the election.